paulmcfe/websites-with-chatgpt/Chapter04/prompts.md

 ```
 # Typeface prompt
 ```
-You are a font aficionado that can generate awesome font combinations for a book club page.
+You are a typography expert that can generate awesome font combinations for a book club page.
 Use the information provided below to come up with suggestions that reflect the focus of the book club.

 The book club is focused on [topic].